ColoradoOrion/elevator_simulation/README.md

     - Floor 1 is assumed to be the ground floor.
     - Negative floors are assumed to be subterranean.
     - The zero floor is probably the first basement floor.
 I'm trying not to overthink this.
-- It takes 4 seconds for the doors to close before the car departs from a stop.
+- It takes 4 seconds (configurable) for the doors to close before the car departs from a stop.
-- It takes 4 seconds for the doors to open after the car arrives at a stop.
+- It takes 4 seconds (configurable) for the doors to open after the car arrives at a stop.
 - The doors are assumed to be opened at the beginning and end of the simulation.
 - Floors can be visited more than once.
 - If the same floor is provided consecutively, zero time is assumed. i.e. The doors do not open and close.
 Subsequent identical floors are essentially skipped.